DBJDBJ/AUTO-LISP-RUN/readme.md

 DBJ AUTO LISP Run-Time for RUN plugins
 --------------------------------------
-"DBJ AUTO LISP Lore"&trade';  Series
+Part one of "DBJ AUTO LISP Lore"&trade;  Series

 &copy; 1992-2013 by dbj();
 Licensed under the MIT (MIT-LICENSE.txt)